arthurmezaonik/portfolio_project_5/README.md

 ### Sitemap

--  created sitemap.xml file to call out files that exist so browsers can easily crawl site
+-  created sitemap.xml file to call out files that exist so browsers can easily crawl the site

 ### Robots.txt